What is council tax?

 Every property is put into a council tax band between A and H, based on its size, location and a few other factors.

-Use our 2018 council tax calculator to see your local authority's rates.
+You can use our 2019 council tax calculator to see your local authority's rates.

 Video: how council tax works